nhsx/skunkworks-parkinsons-detection/README.md

 ## Getting Started

-1. Clone this repository (and its submodules) ***TODO: revise url here and for report.pdf above upon publication***
+1. Clone this repository (and its submodules) ***N.B.
+This repo utilises Large File Storage and so requires [git-lfs](https://git-lfs.github.com/) to be available.***
 - ```git clone --recurse-submodules -j8 git@github.com:nhsx/skunkworks-parkinsons-detection.git```
+Note, if the submodules do not automaticaly download they should be manually downloaded (this occurs when they are not in the master branch)
+- ```git submodule update --init```
 2. Download the colorization model weights (run in the project root folder)
 - ```wget http://colorization.eecs.berkeley.edu/siggraph/models/caffemodel.pth -O ext/ideepcolor/models/pytorch/caffemodel.pth```
 3. Create the virtual environment as below

 ## Environment Setup
 The system has been developed on Ubuntu 20.04.4 with the following prerequisites:
-- build-essential, wget, git, git-lfs, python3-dev, cmake, libpng-dev, libjpeg-dev, and the CUDA toolkit version 11.3-7.
+- build-essential, wget, git, git-lfs, python3-dev, cmake, libpng-dev, libjpeg-dev, and the CUDA toolkit version 11.7 (i.e. cuda_11.7.0_515.43.04_linux.run).

 To create the virtual environment, run:
 ```shell